Research · CHEN Junhao

 Academic Merit Effect on Donation

-Born to lead: The Name Order Effect in Political Selection in China
+First in Line: The Name Order Effect in Top-Down Political Selection

 Working Paper | Download Slides